Psalms For Life

 I will give you thanks forever!

 We live our lives with God not sitting in the audience as spectator, but rather playing opposite us, as the lead actor in every scene we’re in.
-We’re dependent on him as the play’s director too, such that his smile is joy, his frown distress.
+We depend on him as the play’s director too, such that his smile is joy, his frown distress.

 David introduces us to one act in his play before giving particulars, including a few lines of his dialogue with God (vv.
 6-10).
 We don’t know his specific context, only that David had become overconfident, presumptuous.
-Imagine young David beaming in Saul’s court—everyone’s hero—only for him later to flee from the insanely jealous Saul in terror.
+Imagine young David beaming in Saul’s court—everyone’s hero—only for him later to flee for his life, the insanely jealous Saul in hot pursuit.
 By turning away from David, God instantly reoriented him, reminding him of who needed whom.

 The little guy desperate for the big guy’s favor often becomes servile, fawning.
 But God doesn’t want that of us, and David doesn’t give it.
 Verse 9 offers a perfect example of the sort of honesty God wants, as David weaves a little black humor into his plea for pity, asking God if his decaying corpse would attest to God’s faithful care.

 David concludes by remembering God’s sudden rescue, which led to his ecstatic joy, grateful praise, exuberant dancing, and this rock-solid truth: God’s anger doesn’t define him.
-It’s brief, momentary, long outlived by God’s favor.
-Weeping may stay as an unwelcome overnight guest, but in the morning—what joy!
-So, David determines to praise God in advance of his deliverance.
+It’s brief, momentary, long outlived by his favor.
+Weeping may stay as an unwelcome overnight guest, but in the morning—overwhelming joy.
+So, David can’t help but praise God for his spectacular rescue and his faithfulness.

 In your free moments today, meditate on these words: